fteicht/simple-cpp-python/slides.md

 full c++ result: 4.046217839811809 in 0.008682012557983398 seconds exact result: 4.027339492125908
 ```
-On this example pure C++ is 134.53x faster than pure Python; both using a sequential inner loop and a parallel outer loop.
+On this example **pure C++ is 134.53x faster than pure Python**; both using a sequential inner loop and a parallel outer loop.

 ---